Os Guinness, Author, A Free People’s Suicide: Sustainable Freedom and the American Future

 Mohler: You make the point over and over again, especially in the early chapters of your book, that Americans perhaps more than previous civilizations have been greatly concerned about freedom, seem to have very little concern for the issue of freedom sustainability, and Americans tend to take it for granted as if freedom is just a gift that is possessed and can’t be lost.
 From your historical perspective, that’s hardly the case.

 Guinness: Well exactly; it’s understandable but rather foolish.
 In other words, you take the three tasks that the framers and the founders set about; winning freedom is the one we all celebrate.
 That’s the Revolution and everyone celebrates that.
-Ordering freedom, which is the Constitution, people, you know, [I have no idea what he says here – time: 1:22.2], but they don’t spend that much time on that one.
+Ordering freedom, which is the Constitution, people, you know, but they don’t spend that much time on that one.
 But the third one the framers were incredibly aware of we ignore altogether, which is how do you sustain freedom?
 Because, the fact is, freedom never ever lasts.
 You can say in a world that’s fallen, presence of sin and the passing of time, nothing lasts forever, and especially freedom.
 Freedom has a habit of undermining itself, and so not to take notice of freedom today and how to sustain it is incredibly foolish.

 Mohler: You demonstrate the fact that empires come and empires go and, as a matter of fact, I would say you have a rather unique credibility to that, not only in the fact that you are a scholar of history and of sociology, but also because you really have lived at least the end of one empire, in terms of your own biography, and, whether it’s Tennyson or, frankly, the Old Testament prophets, it has always been clear that everything that is human is temporal and that nothing that is, in terms of human endeavor, will last.
 Why is that hard for Americans to come to terms with that?